jochen777/jFormchecker/doc/start.md

 Implement your webforms with these ingredients:

-* A FormCheckerForm-Class
+* A form with form elements
-* A Controller with a Formchecker
+* A controller with a Formchecker instance
 * An indidividual FormBuilder Class
-* A Template
+* A Template with a formchecker-call

 The FormCheckerForm-Class defines the form with the form-elements.
 There are a number of prebuild form-elements that should be enough to do the basic work.